G0maa/FullstackOpen/part3/part3Notes.md

 * a smarter way (than if conditions) of validating is to use mongoose to validate.
 * The minLength and required validators are built-in and provided by Mongoose.
 The Mongoose custom validator functionality allows us to create new validators, if none of the built-in ones cover our needs.
 * If we try to store an object in the database that breaks one of the constraints, the operation will throw an exception.
+* In the JavaScript universe, the current leading tool for static analysis aka. "linting" is ESlint.
+* Generically, lint or a linter is any tool that detects and flags errors in programming languages, including stylistic errors.
+The term lint-like behavior is sometimes applied to the process of flagging suspicious language usage.
+Lint-like tools generally perform static analysis of source code.
+* Many companies define coding standards that are enforced throughout the organization through the ESlint configuration file.
+It is not recommended to keep reinventing the wheel over and over again, and it can be a good idea to adopt a ready-made configuration from someone else's project into yours.
 ---
 ---
 * How can I define my own erros?, for example I want to deal with delete requests to non-existent notes with raising an error that is dealt with in the error handling middleware.